Ayudem/cobblemonAI/README.md

 Need Java 17
-Can test client by running configuration Minecraft client (fabric) Can test server by running configuration Minecraft server (fabric) Build CobblemonTrainers (edit and run common:build so it builds hopefully correct .jar files)
+Can test client by running configuration Minecraft client (fabric) Can test server by running configuration Minecraft server (fabric) Build CobblemonTrainers (edit and run farbric:build so it builds hopefully correct .jar files)